2023-2024 FMEP Non-Resident Palestinian Fellows

-Listen to Mr. Abusalim discuss his background, his research, his analysis of this moment in time and Palestinian history, and his plans for 2022 as an FMEP fellow in this episode of “Occupied Thoughts,” FMEP’s podcast series, recorded on February 17, 2022.
+Listen here to Mr. Eghbariah discuss his background, his work as a human rights attorney and a scholar, and his analysis of this moment in time and history for Palestinians in this episode of “Occupied Thoughts,” recorded on February 23, 2023.

 Peter Beinart is a Non-Resident Fellow at the Foundation for Middle East Peace.
 He is also a Professor of Journalism and Political Science at the City University of New York, a Contributing opinion writer at the New York Times, an Editor-at-Large at Jewish Currents, and an MSNBC Political Commentator.

 Rami Kablawi is an FMEP-sponsored graduate research fellow for the Program on Palestine and Palestinian-Israeli Affairs at the Middle East Institute for the 2022-23 academic year.
 Rami is a recent master’s graduate of the Center for Middle East Studies at the University of Chicago, where he studied the history of US Counterterrorism laws and their application against Palestinian and Palestinian-American actors.
 He currently serves as a Legal Research Assistant for the law firm Palestine Legal, where he is working to assemble a report on lawfare against US-based Palestine advocacy.
 He hopes to continue to work in support of Palestinians, both in a professional capacity and as a community organizer.